nginxinc/kic-reference-architectures/pulumi/python/tools/README.md

 ## Purpose

-This directory holds common tools that *may* be required by kubernetes installations that do not meet the minimum reuqirements of MARA as checked by the [testcap.sh](../../../bin/testcap.sh) script.
+This directory holds common tools that *may* be required by kubernetes installations that do not meet the minimum requirements of MARA as checked by the [testcap.sh](../../../bin/testcap.sh) script.

 These tools address two main areas: